Sedgemoor: Industry

 Light industry now predominates, but traditional trades including peat extraction, willow crafts and cider making may still be found, in addition to livestock farming.
 The River Parrett provides a source of eels (anguilla anguilla) and elvers from January through to May.

 Also notable is the new Isleport trading estate at Highbridge, which houses many global businesses such as Geest (Isleport Foods) who make yoghurt under franchise to Ski & Muller, Brake Brothers who supply the catering trade, BFP wholesale who supply dry goods to bakeries etc., Woodbury & Haines who supply furniture globally, Polybeam Limited who supply GRP radio masts to customers such as Marconi, and also AT&T whose centre there controls all internet cable traffic to and from the US.

 Industry in Bridgwater has also seen major growth recently with the opening of "Express Park" which houses Gerber Foods (a global fruit juice supplier), NHS Logistics depot and Eddie Stobart depot.
-South of Bridgwater, at Huntworth, is a large Somerfield depot which supplies their Somerfield and former Kwik Save stores in the south west.

 Governance

 Sedgemoor District Council

-The Sedgemoor district was established in 1974 and is based in Bridgwater.
+The Sedgemoor district was established in 1974 and was based in Bridgwater.
 It covers a mostly rural area between the Quantock Hills and the Mendip Hills.

-Members of UK parliament

-The area is falls within the

-Bridgwater and West Somerset and Wells county constituencies which are represented in the House of Commons of the Parliament of the United Kingdom by the first past the post system of election.
-The current MP for Bridgewater and West Somerset is Ian Liddell-Grainger, a Conservative; for Wells the MP is James Heappey, also a Conservative, who won the seat in 2015 from Tessa Munt, a Liberal Democrat.
+The council, along with Somerset County Council, was replaced in April 2023 by Somerset Council, a unitary authority.